 Kung Pao Kosher Comedy™ was created in 1993 by accident by San Francisco comedian Lisa Geduldig, who went to perform in South Hadley, Massachusetts at what she thought was going to be a comedy club.
 Peking Garden Club turned out to be a Chinese Restaurant.
 After telling Jewish jokes at a Chinese restaurant, a conversation between Lisa and her old summer camp friend, Tobi Sovak, led to the creation of Kung Pao Kosher Comedy.

-Lisa Geduldig also produces other comedy events including Funny Girlz: A Smorgasbord of Women Comedians; A Muslim, A Mormon, and A Jew Walk into A Bar: The Comedy of Religion; The Color of Funny: A Multi-Cultural Comedy Show; The George Bush Going Away Party: An Evening of Political Comedy; Comedy Returns to El Rio; and What Am I, Chopped Liver.
-In 2005 and 2008, Lisa was proud to bring “Charo and Her Las Vegas Show” to The Herbst Theatre in San Francisco!
+Lisa Geduldig also produces other comedy events including Funny Girlz: A Smorgasbord of Women Comedians; A Muslim, A Mormon, and A Jew Walk into A Bar: The Comedy of Religion; The Color of Funny: A Multi-Cultural Comedy Show; The George Bush Going Away Party: An Evening of Political Comedy; Comedy Returns to El Rio; Comedy at Ashkenaz; and What Am I, Chopped Liver?
+In 2005, 2008 and 2019, Lisa was proud to bring CHARO to The Herbst Theatre in San Francisco!